Louis-Aime/calendrical-javascript/README.md

 ### DateExtendTest.js
 Routines for the page.

+### dialsandpanels.css
+A cascaded style sheet adapted to dials, movable panels, and data commonly used in date display.

 ### DateExtendTest-fr.html
 French version of the page.
 Versions in other languages to be translated from this version.